 Enabling the Remove Unused CSS reveals two other settings: Remove duplicates and Inline the final CSS.

-If a CSS rule or files are already loaded in the critical CSS above the fold, NitroPack will delete the same in the final optimized used CSS files.
+If a CSS rule or files are already loaded in the critical CSS above the fold, NitroPack will delete the same in the final optimized Used CSS files.

-Next, the inline the final CSS option will add the optimized CSS file to the HTML document.
+Next, the inline final CSS option will add the optimized CSS file to the HTML document.
 This will reduce file size and improve loading time.

 Additionally, NitroPack lets you include/exclude critical CSS selectors from the process.
 This is handy if you want to keep or remove some CSS selectors from the used CSS process.